top of page

 Minimum Enrollment

-Our multi-week workshops are limited to 7 or 8 participants.
+Our multi-week workshops have between 3 and 7 participants.
 In the event enrollment is less than 5 participants in our workshops, the Westport Writers’ Workshop reserves the right to reduce the workshop by 1/2 hour.
-Any workshop with 3 or fewer participants may be canceled before the start of class.
+Any workshop with 2 or fewer participants may be canceled before the start of class.
 Those registered will have the choice of switching to another available workshop or receive a full refund.
-Our multi-week workshops are limited to 7 or 8 participants.

 Age Limit